robinhoodis/example.com/docs/class2/module1/lab08/lab08.rst

    task*

-The BIG-IP DNS has many APIs (Application Programmable Interfaces) including TMSH, WebUI, iControlREST, iControlLX and SNMP to name a few.
-In this task, our example company has deployed an additional service for FTP that also requires geographic high availability.
-We will perform all configuration on the BIG-IP DNS via Postman in this section, which uses iControlREST for interaction with the BIG-IP.
+F5 supports many APIs (Application Programmable Interfaces) including TMSH, WebUI, iControlREST, iControlLX and SNMP to name a few.
+In this task, the example company will deploy an additional service for FTP which requires geographic high availability.
+Postman will be used to execute configuration changes on the BIG-IP, which uses the iControlREST interface.

 |rest_link|